base-jumper/base-jumper/docs/circuits/AnalogOutput.md

 Status get_status()
 ```
 *Returns the current status.*
-`AnalogOutput::Status_Ok` indicates output is operating normally.
+`AnalogOutput::Status::Ok` indicates output is operating normally.
-`AnalogOutput::Status_OverloadShutdown` indicates an overload was detected and the output has been shutdown.
+`AnalogOutput::Status::OverloadShutdown` indicates an overload was detected and the output has been shutdown.

 ``` cpp
 void reset_status()